Vacuum polarization in Uranium: The Wilson--Polchinski equation

 \section{The Wilson--Polchinski equation}

 To account for radiative corrections one needs to add the vacuum polarization and self-energy terms to the Hamiltonian.
-In this section we write the renormalization group (RG) equation using an effective propagator~$G$ on a background corresponding to the orbitals.
+In this section we write the renormalization group (RG) equation using an effective propagator~$G$ on the background corresponding to the atomic orbitals of the ground state.
+The calculation of radiative corrections on non-trivial backgrounds considered already by many authors, see e.g.~\cite{coleman,jackiw}.
 As an introduction to the RG theory the reader might consider the original review written by K. Wilson~\cite{wil}.
 There is an extensive list of references on the subject with applications to condensed matter physics~\cite{weg}, the field theory~\cite{pol,zin,wet,chk,riv} and stochastic pdes~\cite{kup}.

-We restrict the solution to the leading contribution in the $1/N$-expansion which is a meaningful approximation for large atoms and molecules.
-The calculation of radiative corrections on non-trivial backgrounds in this approximation considered already by many authors, see e.g.~\cite{coleman,gn,jackiw}.
-In the large-$N$ limit all $n$-point irreducible functions with $n>4$ are negligible in the vacuum~\cite{wil2,hooft} and thus we will omit these terms in the effective action.
+We restrict the solution to the leading contribution in the $1/N$-expansion~\cite{gn,wil2} which is a meaningful approximation for large atoms and molecules.
+In the large-$N$ limit all $n$-point irreducible functions with $n>2$ are negligible in the vacuum~$N^{1 - \frac{n}{2}}$~\cite{hooft}.
+Only the 2-point vertex function is nonperturbative and should be computed using RG method.
 At the leading order in the $1/N$ expansion all one-particle Hamiltonians~$\h_i$ are equivalent.
 Let denote by~$\Lambda_0$ and $\Lambda$ the ultraviolet and infrared cut-offs which restrict the space of distributions on $\mathrm{H}^1$ to a subset

 The generating functional~\eqref{0211a} with the both cut-offs has the form

 where $L^{\Lambda_0 \Lambda_0}$ includes the counterterms.
 Since the Lagrangian is time translation invariant the Legendre transform~\eqref{1309b} gives the Hartree--Fock~$\mathcal{E}^{0 \Lambda_0}_{HF}$ energy multiplied by a time interval~$T$~\cite{coleman85}.
 Here we are interested in the limit $\Lambda \to 0$,